SitePen/mayhem/GUIDE.md

 				(`router.templatePath + upperCaseFirstLetter(route.id) + "View.html"`)
 			4. Otherwise, compute the MID based on the value:
 				(`router.templatePath + upperCaseFirstLetter(route.template) + "View.html"`)
-2. On startup, the router navigates to the default route: "index" and calls `enter` on the route.
+2. On startup, the router navigates to the default route "index" and calls `enter` on the route.
 	1. Entering a route instantiates its Controller and View and passes the route arguments to the Controller via the Controller's routeState property.
 	2. The Controller is responsible for initializing its Model based on the route arguments.